 Denise Yamamoto, President

 Denise is a pioneer and consultant in the field of social entrepreneurship, and has been at the forefront of the movement since it began.
 While receiving her MBA from University of California at Berkeley, she helped organize the very first Haas Social Venture Business Plan Competition, a global competition for mission-driven business ventures that promote social responsibility and economic profitability—that is now the largest such competition in the world.
 After receiving her MBA, Denise went on to help define the very meaning of social innovation in a number of critical positions: She was a Farber Fellow and business director at CVE, Inc., a San Francisco nonprofit that provides jobs and training to people with mental health disabilities.
-She also worked with the Grameen Fund, Bangladesh’s first venture capital fund, the National Park Service and the National Parks and Conservation Association and is currently the chairman of the Advisory Board of BUILD.
+She also worked with the Grameen Fund, Bangladesh’s first venture capital fund, the National Park Service and the National Parks and Conservation Association and is currently the chairperson of the Advisory Board of BUILD.
 Denise has a background in finance and before finding her passion for social enterprise, she worked for Barclays Global Investors and was the international equity portfolio manager in the firm’s Alpha Strategies Group.
 An Oakland resident and mother of three, Denise says that playing outdoors and getting muddy was a critical piece of her childhood while growing up on a farm in Oxnard, CA. She is passionate about Pogo Park not only for providing safe and enriching play spaces, but for the transformation that can happen when children, families and the community are involved in a project that brings everyone together.

 Toody Maher, Secretary

 Toody is an artist, inventor, entrepreneur and executive director of Pogo Park.
 After graduating from U.C.
 Berkeley, she secured the distribution rights to Swatch Watch in the Western States and then pioneered Swatch’s product launch, set up the regional office, and helped drive sales in her region from $0 to $30 million in three years.
 She then started another company, Fun Products, which created the world’s first clear telephone with lights, which was then named Fortune Magazine’s “Product of the Year” for 1990—and in the same year Toody was named Inc. Magazine’s “Entrepreneur of the Year.”
 Later, she became the Business Director at Juma Ventures, a San Francisco nonprofit that provides jobs and job training to youth at-risk.
 At Juma, she created a series of “social enterprise” businesses including a Ben & Jerry’s/Tully’s coffee concession at Candlestick and PacBell Park, that employed 200 local at-risk youth.
 Next Toody invented, developed, patented a number of products and sold or licensed them to other companies.
-While working as a consultant on a project for a research institute at UCLA, helping to translate their scientific, evidence-based research into formats that people can actually use, she made a realization: “I was working on how to increase overall health and well being in communities,” says Toody, “and I suddenly realized how invaluable parks could be to children, families, and their communities, if only the parks were properly designed and managed.”
+While working as a consultant on a project for a research institute at UCLA, helping to translate their scientific, evidence-based research into formats that people can actually use, she had a realization: “I was working on how to increase overall health and well being in communities,” says Toody, “and I suddenly realized how invaluable parks could be to children, families, and their communities, if only the parks were properly designed and managed.”
 This realization led her to found Pogo Park in 2007.

 From his early days as a civil rights activist alongside Malcolm X, to his current role as a community economic-development consultant, Gus Newport has always been a champion of the people, helping to frame the nature of grassroots community organizing to benefit the underserved.
 Among his many notable distinctions are his roots in the civil rights movement where he befriended Malcolm X and Adam Clayton Powell and helped found the Organization of African American Unity in 1964 before Malcolm X was assassinated in 1965.
 After serving as mayor of the city of Berkeley for seven years, Gus became director of the Dudley Street Neighborhood Initiative (DSNI) project in Boston, the very first example of an impoverished community taking back their neighborhood.
 Under Gus’s direction the DSNI was able to purchase large properties using eminent domain, allowing local residents to buy homes at affordable costs.
 The program—which has been ongoing in Boston since 1984—laid the groundwork for what was possible when a neighborhood is run “by and for the people.”
-Gus has continued to serve on numerous governmental and non-profit agencies including, the advisory board to New Orleans following Hurricane Katrina, as faculty of higher education institutions such as Yale, M.I.T. and University of California, and as a member of U.N. delegations advocating peace and justice.
+Gus has continued to serve on numerous governmental and non-profit agencies including, the advisory board to New Orleans following Hurricane Katrina, as faculty of higher education institutions such as Yale, M.I.T., and the University of California, and as a member of U.N. delegations advocating peace and justice.
 A father of two and resident of Berkeley, most recently Gus has been on the leadership committee of the National Council of Elders, an organization comprised solely of people over 65—each of whom played pivotal roles in the social justice movements of the 20th century—including civil rights, women’s rights, environmental rights, farm workers’ rights, and gay and lesbian rights.

 Ali is a technologist and savvy mathematician who uses his brainpower to develop unique algorithms and processes that help companies grow.
 A Bay Area native—after graduating from U.C.
 Davis—Ali went to work helping build several companies into empires, including Digital Island where Ali was a part of the original pre IPO team at one of the first networking and hosting Internet companies.
 He also helped found SalesTeamLive—a virtual real estate marketing company—that doubled in size every year he was there.
 With passions that run deeper than material success, Ali took a two-year break from working after 9/11 to explore his Muslim roots, traveling throughout his home country of Pakistan and other Islamic countries to connect with the past.
-In his novel “The 5 pillars: A Journey through the Modern Muslim World,” written after his trip, Ali’s explores his Muslim identity.
+In his novel “The 5 Pillars: A Journey through the Modern Muslim World,” written after his trip, Ali explores his Muslim identity.
 Ali has also distinguished himself as a weekly DJ and host of KALX’s A Method to the Madness, featuring interviews with innovative entrepreneurs.
 He’s currently working as the Chief Experience Officer of Waypoint homes—a Real Estate Investment Trust company—with a focus on buying and renting out homes across the country.
 Ali is a father of three and resident of Oakland.

 Shyaam is the founder and director of EcoVillage Farm Learning Center and has more than 40 years of leadership experience in public health, sustainable urban agriculture, environmental, social and economic justice in low-income communities.
-After 28 years as a director in the city of Berkeley’s Health and Human Services Department, Shyaam retired and decided to put his passions to work with inner city youth.
-In order to create a hands-on nature experience for children, Shyaam partnered with several foundations to create a five acre eco-farm in the heart of Richmond.
+After 28 years as a director in the City of Berkeley’s Health and Human Services Department, Shyaam retired and decided to put his passions to work with inner city youth.
+In order to create a hands-on nature experience for children, Shyaam partnered with several foundations to establish a five acre eco-farm in the heart of Richmond.
 Eco Village has been a teaching center, engaging over 5,000 urban kids in the sustainable raising of honey bees, tomatoes, oranges and pumpkins.
 Shyaam holds a BS from Texas Western College at University of Texas at El Paso, and a Masters of Public Health from the University of California at Berkeley.
 For his many contributions, he’s received numerous community service awards; served in the Peace Corps in Nigeria; and has sat on the Boards of Food First, International Child Resource Institute, California Food and Justice Coalition, Consumer Cooperative Federal Credit Union, and Oakland Community Action Partnership to Combat Poverty.
 A native of Texarkana, AK, Shyaam lives in Richmond, and joined the board of Pogo Park because he is a strong believer in the system approach to problem solving rather than the “quick fix,” “band-aid” or “treating the symptoms” approaches and he believes Pogo Park is on the right track.

 Henry (Hank) Levy